 - Garden Club of Somerset Valley, Inc. - Rudolf W. & Ans Van Der Goot Memorial Scholarship

 - Must be a resident of Somerset, Middlesex or Hunterdon County, or must be a New Jersey resident, in that order of preference.
-Must be enrolled full-time as a sophomore at Delaware Valley College and must have achieved outstanding academic excellence in a chosen major field of Horticulture, Plant Science or related flora areas such as a Landscape Architecture and Landscape Contracting and Management.
+Must be enrolled full-time as a sophomore at Delaware Valley University and must have achieved outstanding academic excellence in a chosen major field of Horticulture, Plant Science or related flora areas such as a Landscape Architecture and Landscape Contracting and Management.
 Financial need is taken into consideration.
 The award and number of scholarships available per academic year varies.

 - The Keystone Chapter of the Soil and Water Conservation Society Scholarship